Trams in Sydney: Legislation

 Sutherland to Cronulla Tramway Act 1908 No 16: "An Act to sanction the construction of a tramway from Sutherland to Cronulla; and for other purposes.
-[15th December, 1908.]" – authorized the original steam tramway to Cronulla, on a different alignment to the present railway.
+[15th December, 1908.]" – authorised the original steam tramway to Cronulla, on a different alignment to the present railway.

 Harris-street to Evans-street, Balmain, Electric Tramway Act 1908 No 25: "An Act to sanction the construction of an electric tramway from Harris-street, via Miller-street, Abattoir-road, Glebe Island Bridge, and Weston-street to Evans-street, Balmain; and for other purposes.
-[21 at December, 1908.]" – authorized the connecting line from Pyrmont to Rozelle, via Glebe Island Bridge.
+[21 at December, 1908.]" – authorised the connecting line from Pyrmont to Rozelle, via Glebe Island Bridge.